Marion County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your name, date of birth, and, most importantly, your case number (if you have it).
-This will help them locate your vehicle quickly.
+- Reference your booking number: When you call, be prepared to provide your booking number (if available) or other identifying information to help them locate your vehicle.

 What You Need to Retrieve Your Vehicle